U.S. History Lesson Plans and Resources

 Vikings in Vinland

 A lesson plan for grades 6-12 from the NY Times Learning Network.
-See also Vikings in America.

 Colonial America Lesson Plans